-Mitchell’sNY Logistics proudly serves customers from south New Jersey to upper Connecticut to Hamptons NY, Manhattan, Brooklyn, Bronx, and Queens.
+Mitchell’sNY Logistics proudly serves customers throughout the east coast, including NYC and Boston.
 All of our vehicles have GPS and refrigerated sensors for collecting sufficient data, which we share upon request.
 Our vehicles can deliver in cold or freezing temperatures.
 We understand that it’s imperative to keep the cold chain intact.

 Whether you need supply chain expertise to lower your overhead costs and improve the quality of service you offer your customers, or you just want your food delivered on time, our refrigerated trucks help minimize your transit time.